What does

 Endocrinology deal with?

 Our body produces numerous hormones, the complex interactions of which are responsible for the balanced and healthy functioning of the body.
-These chemical substances provide communication between organs and help adapt to constantly changing external stimuli.
+These chemical substances provide communication between organs and help the body adapt to constantly changing external stimuli.
 Hormones are produced by endocrine glands (e.g., pituitary gland, thyroid, adrenal glands, gonads), which are under very complex regulation.
 Due to this complexity, the investigation of endocrine disorders is also intricate, as a single symptom may indicate problems involving multiple organs.
 Our endocrinologists work closely with other specialties, such as gynecology, gastroenterology, and diabetology.

-When should you visit endocrinology?
+When should you visit an endocrinologist?

 How does an endocrinological examination proceed?

 An endocrinological examination always begins with a thorough inquiry into the patient’s symptoms.
-The specialist then gathers information about previous illnesses, hospital treatments, reviews current medications, and examines previous medical records.
+The specialist will then gather information about previous illnesses, hospital treatments, review medications, and examine previous medical records.
+After this, blood pressure and pulse measurements are taken using an automatic blood pressure monitor.

+A comprehensive laboratory blood test is essential for the accurate diagnosis of hormonal imbalances.
+Our endocrinologist will explain the exact components of the test in detail.
+The blood test will be conducted at a pre-arranged appointment.
+In the case of special blood tests (e.g., for fertility issues), the timing of the female cycle is also important.
 The blood test itself may cause mild discomfort.
 While seated, our assistant draws blood from a suitable vein using a needle, and the sample is sent for analysis.
 The results will be evaluated at a follow-up appointment, which is considered a control visit.
 If necessary, urine tests may also be performed.